Sometimes, tragically, medical care can do more harm than good. When that happens, you have to ask:

 Was that mistake a result of negligence?

-Most people don’t realize that medical errors are a leading cause of death in this country.
+Most people do not realize that medical errors are a leading cause of death in this country.
 Medical malpractice typically takes place when a surgeon, hospital or other health care professional strays from the standard practices of their profession, which then results in the serious harm or death of a patient.
 Beyond physical damages occurring from medical malpractice, these incidents can also inflict emotional damages on the patient and their family.
 While patients place their trust and lives in the hands of these medical professionals, malpractice cases remain all too common, and Burg Simpson Arizona is here to fight for your legal rights.

 Our Arizona medical malpractice lawyers are trained to handle these specific types of litigation.
 They will help guide you through Arizona’s medical malpractice laws and moderate the mediation process between the two opposing parties.
 Call us today at 602-777-7000 or complete our FREE Case Evaluation form so we can talk to you about your case as soon as possible.